 One day, a young man by the name of Talbott decided that he would be the exception.
 Many believed him in his village because they knew he was true of heart.
-That he did not desire the blade for profit in fame or gold.
-He sought the blade for his love of learning and wished to spend countless years learning the world through travel and text.
-He traveled to Bletlemyn with ease and stayed at an inn outside of town that was owned by an old man who learned to recognize all who looked for the blade from watching young men throughout the years disappear into the woods up north.
-The old man took it upon himself to warn the younger ones from searching.
+That he did not desire the blade for gain of fame or gold.
+He sought the blade for his love of learning and wished to spend countless years learning the world through travel and texts.
+He traveled to Bletlemyn with ease and stayed at an inn outside of town that was owned by an old man.
+The old man had learned to recognize all who looked for the blade from watching young men disappear into the woods up north throughout the past few decades.
+He took it upon himself to warn the younger ones from searching.
 He had seen too many disappear never to be seen again.

 He made all the necessary preparations while he listened to the old man.
-He thanked the innkeeper for the advice and the innkeeper was not at all surprised that the dangers did not cause Talbott to falter.
-They rarely stopped any adventurer from seeking their treasure, but Talbott was the first to listen so closely.
-The old man felt a tinge of regret for not stopping Talbott as he walked out the door of the inn.
+He thanked the innkeeper for the advice and the innkeeper was not at all surprised that the dangers did not prevent Talbott from continuing.
+They rarely stopped any adventurer from seeking the treasure, but Talbott was the first to listen so closely.
+The old man felt a tinge of regret for not physically stopping Talbott when he walked out the door of the inn.

 As Talbott entered the forest, he donned a hood and covered any bare skin to prevent being struck by a poisoned nettle falling from above.
 He wrapped a scarf around his face as an extra precaution.
-If anyone had come across him in the forest, they would have only seen his deep brown eyes.
+If anyone were to come across him in the forest, they would only seen his deep-brown eyes.
 He followed the map he quickly drew at the inn.
 He was sure to give a wide berth to where he predicted the swamp would be and made sure to approach the forest from the eastern edge to avoid the beast who made shelter in the west.

 He made every precaution he could.
-More than any before him, and that may have been why he safely made it to the clearing without a single conflict.
+It was more than any before him had done, and that may have been why he safely made it to the clearing without a single conflict.
 Within the field he quickly found the enchanted blade as it rose above a sea of corpses.
 The sight of the dead was almost warning enough for Talbott to turn back, but his desire drove him onward.
 He was careful not to disturb any of the men at his feet.
 Inching forward and stepping only on clear ground, he managed to make it to the sword without touching any of them.
 When he felt the cold steel in the palm of his hand, a voice rang out in the silence.

 “You have come far, boy.”